guangchl/dotfiles/vim/MyVimNote.md

         * zb        move current line to the bottom of the screen

 ## Search
+    * *    search the word under the cursor
     * /abc search "abc" in the file
         * n      find next match
         * N      find previous match